EricLendvai/Harbour_ORM/README.md

 - Numeric (decimal types) Length includes the decimals but does not include the decimal point.
 - Numeric (decimal types) Length is not affected by the sign.
 - Numeric (decimal types) Length can be up to 65 digits.
 But in Harbour this is limited to 15 digits.
 To enter larger or higher precisions numerics, you may use the text expression of the number, for example: "123456789012345678.123456789" as a text will be sent "raw" to the server.
+- Boolean columns types are not supported.
+Will be using "tinyint" type instead, will have to test for Null/0/1.

 ## PostgreSQL Peculiarities